The Best Walks in Bologna

 Bologna walking villa ghigi

 Villa Ghigi's park dominates Bologna from a hill near Porta San Mamolo.
-From there you get a beautiful view of Bologna's skyline and when the sky is clear you can also see Alps mountains.
+From there you get a beautiful view of Bologna's skyline and when the sky is clear you can also see the Alps mountains.

 This park is my favorite location for a Sunday picnic, a lot more chilled than Giardini Margherita.
 So grab some bread, mortadella and a bottle of Pignoletto and relax between the rows of vines.